The Vermont Statutes Online

 (B) waives the right to a hearing on the application for involuntary treatment until a later date; and

-(C) agrees to proceed with an involuntary medication hearing without a ruling on whether he or she is a person in need of treatment; or
+(C) agrees to proceed with an involuntary medication hearing without a ruling on whether the person is a person in need of treatment; or

-(6) has had an application for involuntary treatment pending pursuant to subdivision 7615(a)(1) of this title for more than 26 days without a hearing having occurred and the treating psychiatrist certifies, based on specific behaviors and facts set forth in the certification, that in his or her professional judgment there is good cause to believe that:
+(7) has had an application for involuntary treatment pending pursuant to subdivision 7615(a)(1) of this title for more than 26 days without a hearing having occurred and the treating psychiatrist certifies, based on specific behaviors and facts set forth in the certification, that in the psychiatrist’s professional judgment there is good cause to believe that:

 (A) additional time will not result in the person establishing a therapeutic relationship with providers or regaining competence; and